stilobique/Blender-Setup/README.md

 This repo contains my personal addons ; a lot of him need more work and a simple description or video to explain this function.
 If you want test-it don't be afraid, open an issues if you find an error, a bug or anything.

+# Install
+Launch the Install.bat to setup all addons.
+This bat included :
+- symlink.bat : this file generate all symbolic link with blender
+- install_GoB.bat : needed to prepare Zbrush with blender

+# Submodule
 ## Advanced Modifier
 More operator to work with all Modifier.